- Diese event hat bereits stattgefunden.

 The data center industry has seen massive growth around the world.
 Emerging applications such as artificial intelligence (AI), big data, and cloud computing are driving the rapid growth of network bandwidth in data centers, expanding the scale of networks, and flattening network architectures.
 This has created higher requirements on the density and power consumption of switch ports.

+The high-speed development of ultra-broadband optical interconnections between data centers also increases unit capacity costs, bandwidth density, and the energy efficiency of switches and optical modules.
+Since 2010, the capacity of ASIC and optical modules has increased by 40 times, with the ASIC capacity going from 0.64 Tbit/s to 25.6 Tbit/s and the optical module capacity going from 10 Gbit/s to 400 Gbit/s.
 However, as Moore’s Law slows down, the evolution of chip processors approaches a physical bottleneck.
 Electrical signals face greater challenges in signal integrity.
 SerDes power consumption is increasing, as is the power consumption of the entire link, which tends to exceed the power consumption of the switching chip.
 Reducing power consumption while also optimizing the heat dissipation of optical modules in high-density systems through innovative system architectures has become a hot research topic in the photoelectron field.

 In the post-Moore era, how can we cope with the increasingly strict requirements on the power consumption of optical modules in data centers?